Inventors-Hub/SwarmChat/README.md

   Implements audio transcription and translation using the `facebook/seamless-m4t-v2-large` model.

 - **text_processing.py**
-  Translates text commands using EuroLLM (EuroLLM-9B-Instruct-Q4_K_M.gguf).
+  Translates text commands using `EuroLLM` (EuroLLM-9B-Instruct).

 - **safety_module.py**
-  Utilizes LLaMA Guard to assess the safety of incoming commands, ensuring compliance with safety policies.
+  Utilizes `LLaMA Guard` to assess the safety of incoming commands, ensuring compliance with safety policies.

 - **bt_generator.py**
-  Dynamically generates behavior trees in XML format by extracting behaviors from the SwarmAgent class, constructing a prompt, and querying a Llama-based model.
+  Dynamically generates behavior trees in XML format by extracting behaviors from the SwarmAgent class, constructing a prompt, and querying `Falcon3-10B-Instruct-BehaviorTree` model.
 The generated XML is saved to `tree.xml` for simulation use.

 - **simulator_env.py**
   Powers the simulation environment, manages agent behaviors using XML-defined behavior trees, and handles real-time simulation updates.

+## Acknowledgments

+This work was funded by the European Union under the [UTTER programme](https://he-utter.eu/).
+We gratefully acknowledge the support of the entire UTTER consortium.